When Does Global Attention Help? A Unified Empirical Study on Atomistic Graph Learning: Discussion

 \section{Discussion}

-In contrast to prior work, our contribution is not to introduce yet another architecture, but to deliver the first unified framework for reproducible atomistic benchmarking that incorporates MPNNs, global attention, hybrid GPS-style models, and encoder-based feature augmentation under identical training, implementation, and hyperparameter optimization settings.
+In contrast to prior work, our contribution is not to introduce yet another architecture, but to deliver the first unified framework for reproducible atomistic benchmarking that incorporates MPNNs, global attention, hybrid GPS-style models, and encoder-based feature augmentation under identical training, implementation, and hyperparameter optimization settings. {By implementing all combinations of message passing, global attention, and encoder-based feature augmentation within a single HydraGNN framework, we enabled direct and reproducible comparisons under identical training and hyperparameter optimization procedures.
+This unified setup allowed us to assess when standard MPNNs are sufficient and when additional mechanisms provided measurable benefits, thereby transforming qualitative assumptions about long-range modeling into empirically testable hypotheses}.
 This design enables us to isolate the effect of each modeling component—local message passing, global attention, and encoders—across diverse datasets, providing principled guidance on when attention mechanisms are truly beneficial.
 To our knowledge, no existing study has provided such a controlled evaluation.